Dirichlet energy and focusing NLS condensates of minimal intensity: Introduction

-We point out that the fNLS soliton gas with $\s\equiv 0$ on $\G^+$ defines a special class of soliton gases known as soliton condensates.
-The maximizing property of condensates was established in \cite{KT21}.
-Namely, it was shown there that if a compact $\G^+\subset {\H} $ is fixed but $\s(z)\geq 0$ is allowed to vary, then the condensate $\s\equiv 0$ provides the maximum average intensity $\I$ (among all soliton gases with spectral support $\G^+$).
+We point out that the fNLS soliton gas with $\s\equiv 0$ on $\G^+$ defines a special class of soliton gases known as {\it soliton condensates}.
+For soliton condensates, the derivation of the NDR (as the thermodynamic limit of Riemann Bilinear relations) is still in progress (for soliton gases with $\s(z)>0$ it was established in \cite{TW2022}).
+The condensates have a maximizing property, derived in \cite{KT21}.
+Namely, it was shown there that if a compact $\G^+\subset {\H} $ is fixed but $\s(z)\geq 0$ is allowed to vary, then \be \mathfrak J(\G^+)=\min J_\s[d\m], \ee where the minimum is taken among all $\s\in C(\G^+), \s\geq 0$, and all nonnegative Borel measures on $\G^+$.
+Since for the minimizer $\m_\s$ of $J_\s$ we have $- J_\s[d\m_\s]=\int_{\G^+}\Im(z)\, d\m_\s(z)$, and the latter expression is proportional to the average intensity of the condensate (\cite{TW2022}), we conclude that the soliton condensate has the maximal average intensity among all soliton gases with spectral support $\G^+$.
 That observation naturally led to the following question that triggered the work on this paper.
 Let a compact $\G^+\subset{\H} $ be a finite collection of piece-wise smooth contours with the fixed endpoints comprising the set $E\subset{\H} $. {\it For a given $E$, find $\G^+\subset{\H} $ that maximizes the Green energy of the soliton condensate defined by $\G^+\subset{\H} $ with the external field $-2\Im z$.
-Equivalently, one can ask of $\G^+\subset{\H} $ that minimizes the averege intensity $\I=\I(\G^+)$) of the fNLS soliton condensate, defined by $\G^+$.} As it was discussed above, this problem can be considered as some generalized version of the Chebotarev's continuum problem.
+Equivalently, one can ask of $\G^+\subset{\H} $ that minimizes the average intensity $\Intensity=\Intensity(\G^+)$) of the fNLS soliton condensate, defined by $\G^+$.} As it was discussed above, this problem can be considered as some generalized version of the Chebotarev's continuum problem.

 \paragraph{\bf Acknowledgements.}